roc-lang/examples/examples/ElmWebApp/README.md

 ### Elm

-> Note: for non-trivial Elm development we recommend using [elm-watch](https://github.com/lydell/elm-watch).
+> Note 1: for non-trivial Elm development we recommend using [elm-watch](https://github.com/lydell/elm-watch).

+> Note 2: if you have npx installed, you can do `npx elm make ...` to avoid needing to install elm.

 Compile elm code to javascript: